bup/bup/DESIGN.md

 The .bupm file is optional, and when it's missing, bup will behave as it did before the addition of metadata, and restore files using the tree information.

-The nice thing about this design is that you can walk through each file in a tree just by opening the tree and the .bupm contents, and iterating through both at the same time.

 Since the contents of any .bupm file should match the state of the filesystem when it was *indexed*, bup must record the detailed